ZgblKylin/ConflictingDependencies/README.md

 But it fails on Linux.
 When `libsdk_b.so` invokes `SSL_library_init`, it goes into `libssl_a.so`, which leads to `SIGSEGV`.

+I'm sure `libsdk_b.so` is linked to `libssl_b.so` correctly, since when I wrote wrong code in `libssl_a.so`, it didn't cause `libsdk_b.so` to build failure.
+But the codepath went wrong in runtime, so I think it may cased by link stage for main app, from some mechanisms similar to `-fPIE`.

 ### dlopen

 Furthermore, I tried to load `libsdk_a.so` and `libsdk_b.so` dynamically at runtime, instead of linking them in compile time.